domsalisbury/domsalisbury.github.io/_pages/about.md

 I worked as a freelance copy-editor during 2019 and early 2020, editing manuscripts for publication in leading atmospheric science, ocean science, climate, and meteorology journals.

 I have been a member of the Patient Advisory Group (PAG) to the CFS/ME Research Collaborative ([CMRC](https://meassociation.org.uk/research/cfsme-research-collaborative/)) since late 2018.
 The CMRC PAG supports patient-centred biomedical research into ME/CFS and ancillary processes by providing a direct patient voice — a voice that is as diverse and inclusive as possible.
-Our primary role is to deliver a patient perspective on the board of the CMRC (CFS/ME Research Collaborative).
+PAG's primary role is to deliver a patient perspective on the board of the CMRC.

 <!--I hope to use this site to keep a [regular but infrequent journal](https://domsalisbury.github.io/categories/almanac/), and post about ME/CFS, illness, healthcare, and related issues.-->